A one-year program for doctoral students from any university and in any discipline who are interested in political economy.

 The program is open to scholars and practitioners under the age of 36 interested in building third-sector capacity in the United States and overseas.
 Fellows will be selected from abroad and also from communities of color under-represented in the U.S. grantmaking sector.
 Fellows are based at the Graduate Center of the City University of New York, where they design and pursue an individualized research project and participate in a three-month seminar on the U.S. and international voluntary sectors.
 The research topic for applicants to the Emerging Leaders Program is community foundations.
 In addition, a limited number of fellowships for research on diaspora philanthropy, as well as other topics, may also be available for applicants based outside the United States.
 Each fellowship covers the cost of tuition and includes a $1,300-per month stipend to cover living expenses.
 The center will also provide accommodations and round-trip air travel to and from the United States.

-The Frédéric Bastiat Fellowship is a one-year, competitive fellowship program awarded to graduate students attending master’s, juris doctoral, and doctoral programs in a variety of fields including economics, law, political science, and public policy.
+The Frédéric Bastiat Fellowship at George Mason University is a one-year, competitive fellowship program awarded to graduate students attending master’s, juris doctoral, and doctoral programs in a variety of fields including economics, law, political science, and public policy.
 The aim of this fellowship is to introduce students to the Austrian, Virginia, and Bloomington schools of political economy as academic foundations for pursuing contemporary policy analysis.

 The scholarship provides for a stay of one year in Germany for professional development, study, or research.
 Applicants design individual projects specific to Germany and decide at which institutions to pursue them.
 The program begins September 1 and lasts twelve months.
 It is preceded by language classes taught in Germany.
 Monthly stipends range from EUR 2,000 to 3,000 and allowances are available for accompanying family members, travel expenses, and German language instruction.
 Candidates must be citizens of the United States or the Russian Federation, possess a bachelor's degree, and be under 35 years of age by the start of the award.
 Prior knowledge of German is not a prerequisite.